Disability Documentation Criteria

 - Be typed and printed on official letterhead and signed by an evaluator qualified to make the diagnosis (include information about license or certification and area of specialization.)

-If the initial documentation is incomplete or inadequate to determine the extent of the disability and reasonable accommodations, the Academic Support Center Director has the discretion to require submission of additional documentation.
+If the initial documentation is incomplete or inadequate to determine the extent of the disability and reasonable accommodations, the Academic Success Center Director has the discretion to require submission of additional documentation.
 The cost of obtaining documentation is the student's responsibility.

 If the student does not provide documentation, no accommodations will be provided.
 Parents cannot identify special needs for their child.
 Only accommodations supported by the recommendations of a licensed evaluator will be implemented.
 Students with the same disability may require different accommodations.